mickeykera/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/CUSTOM_USER_MODEL_IMPLEMENTATION.md

 - Edit existing users
 - Filter and search users

-## API Endpoints
+## Admin Interface Features

+- View all users with custom fields in the bookshelf section
+- Add new users with additional fields
-- `GET /accounts/api/user/<user_id>/` - Get user details including custom fields
+- Edit existing users including custom fields
-- `GET /accounts/users/` - List all users
-- `GET /accounts/profile/` - User profile management
+- Filter and search users by various criteria

 ## Benefits